chibiboba/JS-202/My Notes/Lesson 4 Notes.md

   - Read [the MDN pages on CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) before starting, and keep it handy as you work.
 - While coding, be mindful of semantics; avoid the `div` and `span` elements, and supply as much semantic information as you can.
 Our solution does not use `div` or `span` at all; try to match that.

+## my hints

+- Wrap the entire label in an `article`.
+- The width and height of the label has to be fixed, the aspect ratio does not change.

 ## hints

-- If you load our completed solution in your browser and load yours in another tab, you can toggle back and forth (shift-tab and control-shift-tab in most browsers) to see where the pages differ.
+- If you load our completed solution in your browser and load yours in another tab, you can toggle back and forth (control-tab in most browsers) to see where the pages differ.
 This so-called **blink comparison** is useful when trying to replicate a design.
 We'll talk more about blink comparisons in a later lesson.

 - Validate your HTML and CSS and test your code frequently.
 As your first big project, validation and testing are crucial.